 Steamfest is spread over a large area of Maitland, with the Maitland Station Precinct being the central event area.
 Other areas include the Rally Ground, Church Street, Railway Street and Maitland Park on the Sunday.

-Hunter Valley Steamfest will be held on the Saturday 14 and Sunday 15 April 2018.
+Hunter Valley Steamfest will be held on the Saturday 18 and Sunday 19 April 2020.

 Tickets can be purchased at the event from the ticketing tent located outside Maitland Station over the Steamfest weekend.

-Please note, if a journey is sold out prior to the event then no tickets will be available at the event for this journey.
+Please note: if a journey is sold out prior to the event then no tickets will be available at the event for this journey.

-Yes, any tickets on steam and vintage diesel train journeys that haven’t been sold out prior to the festival will be available to purchase from the ticketing tent located outside Maitland Station over the Steamfest weekend.
+Yes, any tickets on steam and heritage diesel train journeys that haven’t been sold out prior to the festival will be available to purchase from the ticketing tent located outside Maitland Station over the Steamfest weekend.

 To avoid missing out on your preferred trip we recommend you purchase your ticket in advance.

 Infants under two years of age do not need a ticket provided they sit on a parents or guardians lap and do not take up a seat.